massimobonanni/mslearn-azure-developer/instructions/azure-secure-solutions/02-app-config-retrieve.md

         --query userPrincipalName --output tsv)
     ```

-1. Run the following command to retrieve the resource ID of the key vault.
-The resource ID sets the scope for the role assignment to a specific key vault.
+1. Run the following command to retrieve the resource ID of your App Configuration service.
+The resource ID sets the scope for the role assignment.

     ```
     resourceID=$(az appconfig show --resource-group $resourceGroup \